webplatform/docs/tutorials/What_is_CSS/index.md

 CSS is not just for browsers, and not just for visual presentation.
 In formal CSS terminology, the program that presents a document to a user is called a ''user agent'' (UA).
 A browser is just one kind of UA.
 However, in Part I of this tutorial you will only work with CSS in a browser.

-For some formal definitions of terminology relating to CSS, see [[Definitions]] in the CSS Specification.
+For some formal definitions of terminology relating to CSS, see the [http://www.w3.org/TR/CSS2/|CSS Specification].

 == Action: Creating a document ==